droe-lang/droe-lang.github.io/src/guide/strings.md

   url: /guide/collections/
 ---

 Strings are one of the most commonly used data types in programming.
-Roelang provides powerful and intuitive features for working with text, including string interpolation, concatenation, and various text manipulation capabilities.
+Roe provides powerful and intuitive features for working with text, including string interpolation, concatenation, and various text manipulation capabilities.

 ## String Basics